DamianMehers/DesktopAsAlexaSecurityCamera/README.md

-# DesktopAsAlexaSecurityCamera
-Show your computer desktop as an Amazon Echo Smart Home Security Camera
+# Show your computer desktop as an Amazon Echo Smart Home Security Camera

 These are source files associated with my *Your computer screen as an Alexa Smart Home Security Camera* screencast.